PombertLab/SYNY/README.md

 - ALIGNMENTS:
   - PAF: pairwise genome alignments in the corresponding format (minimap2/MashMap3)
   - MAF, ALN: pairwise genome alignments in the corresponding formats (minimap2)
+  - VCF: Variant Call Format files from minimap2 alignments (can be turned off with --no_vcf)
   - METRICS (minimap2):
       - Alignment length vs. similarity scatter plots (in PNG format)
       - Alignment metrics summaries (in plain TXT format)